Dev-ZC/reSourceProjects/README.md

 * Add images!!
 * Add pdfs uploads!!
 * Fetch user info on first load and propagate info to dashboard -- DONE
-* Allow users to embed youtube videos
+* Allow users to embed youtube videos -- DONE
-* Allow user to embed google docs, presentations, etc (and open in window)
+* Allow user to embed google docs, presentations, etc (and open in window) -- KIND OF DONE
+* Have text box save to db

 * Landing page with about and pricing
 * Implement payment system